 Naomi has a diverse background in both communications and education.
 After leaving Wodonga to pursue a Bachelor of Arts (Journalism), her roles included editor of two national outdoor adventure magazines, and Project Officer for the Australian Universities Quality Agency (AUQA), an independent national agency set up to promote, audit, and report on quality assurance in Australian higher education.
 In this role Naomi was involved with the annual Australian Universities Quality Forum and the AUQA Good Practice Database.

-After returning to communications in the past year, Naomi has enjoyed coordinating the social media, e-newsletters and websites for both UHPCP and the North East Local Learning and Employment Network.
-She is continuing to work as a minute taker for Boards of local not-for-profit organisations that in the past have included a disability service provider and several Aboriginal organisations.
+After returning to the field of communications, Naomi has enjoyed coordinating the social media, e-newsletters and websites for both UHPCP and the North East Local Learning and Employment Network.
+She also takes minutes for Boards of local not-for-profit organisations, which have included a disability service provider and various Aboriginal organisations.